-- The lamellas that are not turned into products get used for MPP panels, beams, or columns - MPP width and thickness is built up with lamellas in a brick format. - Panels are built to desired thickness. - Currently offered at 1 inch thickness, from 2 to 12 inches
+- The lamellas that are not turned into products get used for MPP panels, beams, or columns - MPP width and thickness is built up with scarfed and bonded lamellas in a brick format. - Panels are built to desired thickness. - Currently offered at 1 inch thickness, from 2 to 12 inches